Birding Field Trips

 Half-Day Field Trips

 Half-day field trips are scheduled on the second Saturday of the month from August through June.
 These five-hour excursions are geared to people with an interest in learning more about the birds (and their biology) that can be found in the immediate Corvallis area.
 Locations include Finley, Ankeny and Baskett Slough National Wildlife Refuges as well as city parks and other local natural areas.
 New and experienced birders welcome.
 Led by Duncan Evered and Caryn Stoess.

 Meet the other participants and leaders at 7:30 am by the Shelter in Willamette Park (end of SE Goodnight Ave.) for a pre-birding introductions and social over a cup of tea.
 We will carpool and leave by 8:00 am, returning noonish.
 Bring suitable hat and shoes, raingear, bug spray, or sunscreen as appropriate.
+Weather may alter plans.
 Remember water and snacks!

 Multi-Day Field Trips